heeyeon-im/heeyeon-im.github.io/projects.md

     </div>
   </div>
 </div>
 This finding suggests that our goals for ongoing interactions with the external world influences the way we perceive the world, just as what we see guides our ongoing interactions with the world.

 Furthermore, my fMRI and MEG data showed that there are (at least) two different processing routes for this: a fast processing route along the dorsal pathway in the brain for global perception of, and fast reaction to, social crowds and a slower processing route along the ventral pathway for local and detailed perception of individual faces.
+(More to come..)

+Eye movement

-The next step is to further understand the properties and functions of these two processing routes and to examine how these pathways interact with and work in parallel with other routes to support goal-directed actions (_This work in this area received an ECOR Tosteson Postdoctoral Fellowship Award for Medical Discovery and was funded by Massachusetts General Hospital_).
+(_This work in this area received an ECOR Tosteson Postdoctoral Fellowship Award for Medical Discovery and was funded by Massachusetts General Hospital_).
 <br/>

 ------